Nutritional Therapy PGDip / MSc

 Where could it take you?

-Can I practice as a Nutritional Therapists with this qualification?
+Can I practice as a Nutritional Therapist with this qualification?

 As a UK resident you can register to practice Nutritional Therapy once you have completed this course and achieved the National Occupational Standards for Nutritional Therapy.
 You can then apply for registration with the Complementary and Natural Health Care Council (CNHC) as a registered Nutritional Therapy Practitioner (registered Nutritional Therapist).
 The CNHC provide the UK voluntary register for complementary therapists, which is also an approved accredited register by the Professional Standards Authority (PSA) for health and social care.

 You will also be able to become a full member of the British Association of Nutrition and Lifestyle Medicine (BANT), which will enable you to practice as a Nutritional MBANT.

 What are the career opportunities after completion of the course?